Get the secret to the best corn on the cob! It’s so easy and fast, you’ll never make corn on the cob another way again.

 Never EVER cook fresh corn in salted water.
 The result will be a gummy-textured corn, and it will make you sad.
 Always salt corn on the cob after cooking!

-Here are a couple of additional tips so you can make the best corn of your life:
+Here are a couple of additional tips to ensure the best corn on the cob:

 • In-season, fresh corn is a must!
 Peel back the husks on a few ears before you buy to make sure the corn kernels are firm and fresh-looking and not wrinkled or withered.